 Stephen Leaders are trained to oversee and direct our Stephen Ministry.
 They recruit, select, train, organize and supervise Stephen Ministers, identify people in need of care, and match them with a Stephen Minister.
-We currently have two Stephen Leaders at Chapel in the Pines: Mary Donna Pond and the Rev. Mindy Douglas Adams, who is responsible for interviewing those seeking care and matching them with a Stephen Minister.
+We currently have one Stephen Leader at Chapel in the Pines: Mary Donna Pond.
+The Rev. Andrew Taylor-Troutman, will attend Leadership Training in early 2020.
+Leaders are responsible for interviewing those seeking care and matching them with a Stephen Minister.

 Stephen Leaders have each received leadership training at one of six courses provided across the US each year.
 Courses last a full week and address the administration and supervisory aspects of Stephen Ministry.

 Stephen Ministers are the caregivers.
 They have been through 50 hours of training in Christian caregiving, including general topics such as listening, feelings, boundaries, confidentiality, assertiveness, and using Christian resources in caregiving.
 In addition, their training covered specialized topics such as ministering to the divorced, hospitalized, bereaved, and aging.

 Care Receivers are the recipients of Stephen Ministers’ care.
 They are people from our church or community who are experiencing difficulty in their lives.
 Stephen Ministers meet with their Care Receivers once a week for about an hour for as long as the Care Receiver will benefit from the relationship.

 Stephen Ministers are caring Christian friends who listen, understand, accept, encourage, and pray for and with Care Receivers who are working through a crisis or a tough time.

 Are Stephen Ministers Counselors?